TaWeiTu/vp8/README.md

 ```

 ## VP8 ##
-VP8 is a video codec that has a comparable compression rate and quality to H.264.
+VP8 is a video codec that is comparable to H.264 in terms of compression / quality.
 However, unlike H.264, VP8 is royality-free, and can usually be decoded at a higher speed.
+In addition, VP8, being in the VP family of codecs, can be said to be a predecessor of the new anticipated AV1 codec.

 ## References ##